chrisdivyak/EasyAsPie/README.md

 Easy As Pie - Responsive Navigation
 ===================================
+***** I am no longer supporting further development of this plugin.
+Use at your own risk. *******

-An easy to use, CSS3/jQuery Responsive Navigation built on the Superfish menu and HTML5.
+n easy to use, CSS3/jQuery Responsive Navigation built on the Superfish menu and HTML5.
 This was developed in part because of the lack of nested responsive menus.

 <a href="http://code-baker.com/demo/easyaspie/" target="_blank">Working Demo</a>